 The sensors inside the AIR are tested and calibrated no less than 3 times before they leave our factory.
-If you think your AIR is over reporting relative humidity, the first thing to do is check the immediate environment in which it’s located.
-The sensors are quite sensitive... and will pick up ambient moisture from ground vegetation, nearby trees, moisture in wood decks, dryer vents, etc. Try moving your AIR to different locations and check the data, you might be surprised how each micro-climate differs.
+If you think your AIR is incorrectly reporting relative humidity, the first thing to do is check the immediate environment in which it’s located.
+The sensors are quite... sensitive and will pick up ambient moisture from ground vegetation, nearby trees, moisture in wood decks, dryer vents, etc. Siting differences will typically result in different data.
+Try moving your AIR to various locations and check the data, you might be surprised how each micro-climate differs.

 Why is the lightning detector giving false positives?